Rogues (comics)

-The Rogues is a group of supervillains from the comic book superhero the Flash, currently led by Captain Cold and including the Mirror Master, Heat Wave, the Golden Glider, the Weather Wizard, the Trickster, the Pied Piper, the Top, and Captain Boomerang.
-This loose criminal association refer to themselves as the "Rogues", disdaining the use of the term "supervillain" or "supercriminal".
+The Rogues are a group of supervillains of the comic book superhero the Flash.
+Known members throughout its incarnation are Captain Cold, Abra Kadabra, Mirror Master, Heat Wave, the Golden Glider, the Weather Wizard, the Trickster, the Pied Piper, the Top, and Captain Boomerang.
+This loose criminal association refers to themselves as the "Rogues", disdaining the use of the term "supervillain" or "supercriminal".

 Fictional team history

 The Rogues, compared to similar collections of supervillains in the DC Universe, are an unusually social group, maintaining a code of conduct as well as high standards for acceptance.
-No Rogue may inherit another Rogue's identity (a "legacy" villain, for example) while the original still lives.
+No Rogue may inherit another Rogue's identity (a "legacy" villain, for example) while the original is still alive.
 Also, simply acquiring a former Rogue's costume, gear, or abilities is not sufficient to become a Rogue, even if the previous Rogue is already dead.
 They do not kill anyone unless it is absolutely necessary.
 Additionally, the Rogues refrain from drug usage.

 Although they tend to lack the wider name recognition of the villains who oppose Batman and Superman, the enemies of the Flash form a distinctive rogues gallery through their unique blend of colorful costumes, diverse powers, and unusual abilities.
 They lack any one defining element or theme between them, and have no significant ambitions in their criminal enterprises beyond relatively petty robberies.

+Speedster villains, such as Reverse Flash or Zoom, are typically not welcome within the ranks of the Rogues due to their obsessive, untrustworthy and psychotic behavior.